-It is totally up to you as to what equipment you choose to use for a studio portrait photograph.
+It is totally up to you as to what equipment you choose to use as a studio portrait photographer.
 The absolute basics though would be a good camera with flash and at least one good light.
 In addition to this, you can use reflectors, additional lights or softboxes, reflective umbrellas, a variety of props, and so on.
 Start with the basics and then gradually move on to the more complex equipment.

 Shoot in RAWShooting in RAW

 means that you do not use any camera manipulations to your portrait while shooting.
 You shoot the picture exactly as it is in the studio setting.
-This will ensure that the only manipulations to the photograph, if any, are done post-production ensuring minimal intervention and thus best quality of pictures.
+This will ensure that the only manipulations to the photograph, if any, are done post-production ensuring minimal intervention and thus the best quality of pictures.

 Give clear directions to your model

 Build a rapport with the subject before the shoot.
 This way there will be better communication between the model and you.
 Be specific about what poses, angles, and looks you want, but at the same time also give them some room to improvise or just be themselves.
 This way you could get the best ideas from both and stand a better chance of getting stunning studio portraits.